topolphukhanh/topolphukhanh.github.io/_posts/2019-03-15-Swim-and-Sleep.md

 ---
 # Swimming

-More than 2 weeks I swiming in the morining at ~6.15 am.
+More than 2 weeks I swim in the morning at ~6.15 am.
 The target was gradually increase.
 I began with 6 rounds of swiming pools (a rounds is about ~50 meters).
 And now I hold a target with 12 rounds each day, increase 1 rounds in two days, and keep up 20 rounds a day.
 I hope to finish the hiking with 45 kilometers in the end of April.
 That is fun and effective with the well-arranged plan.